-Executive Management Name Position Education, Experience and Affiliations and management, pricing, customer value and insight.
-He also established E.ON's global Net Promoter Score Programme, which drives customer satisfaction improvements across E.ON's core markets across Europe.
-Joined Commercial Bank as EGM &amp; Chief Marketing Officer in 2012.
-Mr. Gary Williams Senior AGM & Chief Internal Auditor Joined Commercial Bank in 2010 as Senior AGM and Chief Internal Auditor.
-Previously with Standard Chartered Bank for 25 years, the last 12 of which were in Group Internal Audit and Operational Risk Assurance positions.
-Roles in the Group Internal Audit function included postings in UK, Singapore, Hong Kong and South Korea.
-Final role in Standard Chartered Bank, prior to joining Commercial Bank was to establish and manage the Operational Risk Assurance function in 20 countries across the Africa, Middle East and Pakistan regions for the Bank.
-Mr. Mohamad Mansour AGM & Head of Compliance & AML/CFT Department Started his banking career at the Treasury Bills Department of the Central Bank of Lebanon.
-He is a founding member and a former Senior Investigator and Research Analyst of the Financial Information unit at the Central Bank of Lebanon, where he led numerous money laundering and terrorism financing investigations with regional and international counterparts as well as conducting banks' examinations on anti money laundering programs.
-A Certified Anti Money Laundering Specialist (CAMS), &amp; Certified Compliance Officer, actively involved with local and international regulators on
+Mr. Gary Williams

+Senior AGM & Chief Internal Auditor

+- Joined Commercial Bank in 2010 as Senior AGM and Chief Internal Auditor. - Previously with Standard Chartered Bank for 25 years, the last 12 of which were in Group Internal Audit and Operational Risk Assurance positions. - Roles in the Group Internal Audit function included postings in UK, Singapore, Hong Kong and South Korea. - Final role in Standard Chartered Bank, prior to joining Commercial Bank was to establish and manage the Operational Risk Assurance function in 20 countries across the Africa, Middle East and Pakistan regions for the Bank.

+Mr. Mohamad Mansour

+AGM & Head of Compliance & AML/CFT Department

+- Started his banking career at the Treasury Bills Department of the Central Bank of Lebanon. - Founding member and a former Senior Investigator and Research Analyst of the Financial Information Unit at the Central Bank of Lebanon, where he led numerous money laundering and terrorism financing investigations with regional and international counterparts as well as conducting banks' examinations on anti money laundering programs. - A Certified Anti Money Laundering Specialist (CAMS) and Certified Compliance Officer actively involved with local and international regulators on enhancing the AML/CFT implementation, raising awareness, and introducing the latest AML/CFT information technology solutions.